kenzoawa/tfcodeinp/README.md

 VPC
  - private subnets in multiple AZ's
- - public subnetsin multiple AZ's
+ - public subnets in multiple AZ's
  - security groups for databases and web servers (ec2) and appropriate rules
  - NACL for public and private subnets and the rules with security best practices
  - route tables for the public subnet